-Successful completion of study means that having registered or enrolled on an undergraduate module at Open University first, second or third level with a value of 30 credits or more on the start date of that module, you remain enrolled on that module until the end date, and are awarded credit for it.
+Successful completion of study means that having been enrolled on an undergraduate module at Open University Level 1, 2 or 3 with a value of 30 credits or more on the start date of that module, you remain enrolled on that module until the end date, and are awarded credit for it.
 You will be considered to have not successfully completed a module if you have been withdrawn from the Apprenticeship Programme, or you are deferred from the module after it begins, or if you receive a fail result for the module in either your first attempt or a resit or resubmission attempt.